ProgrammingLyss/ProgrammingLyss.github.io/README.md

 ### IV.
 Reflect on the process of enhancing and/or modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?

 While creating this artifact, I learned all about conducting full stack development of an application.
 I learned how to connect a MongoDB database to a Python dashboard application, which was a great learning experience for me as I had never conducted end-to-end development of an application before.
 The only challenge I faced with this artifact was the geolocation chart.
 I did investigate this issue when the artifact was originally created and while I was working on my planned enhancements, but ultimately I was unable to figure out why the chart does not appear on the dashboard with everything else.
 Aside from that, I had no issues while creating and enhancing this artifact.

+## Dashboard Application Video Walkthrough
+This is a quick video walkthrough of my dashboard application so users can see the completed enhancement in action.